HEASARC/heasoftpy/README.md

 ```

-Whenver a task in called, if any of the required parameters is missing,
+Whenever a task in called, if any of the required parameters is missing,
 the user is prompted to enter a value.

 Note that creatting a task object with `fdump_task = hsp.HSPTask('fdump')` does not actually call the task, it just initialize it.
 Only by doing `fdump_task(...)` that the task is called and paramters are queried if necessary.